maerzhase/ssr3000/README.md

 ## The idea

-SSR3000 i build around the principle of having two different entry files for your application:
+SSR3000 is build around the principle of having two different entry files for your application:
 - The __client entry__, which usually calls `React.render` or `React.hydrate`
 - The __server entry__, that handles requests and decides how content get's rendered to the client